-Ben Sorensen was sworn in as the Fort Lauderdale City Commissioner of District 4 on March 20, 2018, a position he still holds.
-In addition, Ben served as Vice Mayor of the City of Fort Lauderdale from April 3, 2018 to April 2, 2019.
+Ben Sorensen was sworn in as the Fort Lauderdale City Commissioner of District 4 on March 20, 2018.
+Ben was then named Vice Mayor of the City of Fort Lauderdale and served as Vice Mayor from April 3, 2018 to April 2, 2019.

 Ben grew up in a family committed to service.
 He is the proud product of Florida public schools and is passionate about working together to make Fort Lauderdale an incredible place to live, work, play and visit.
 Ben has long worked with neighbors in Fort Lauderdale to address issues facing our City, and he believes in not just talking about problems but in implementing solutions.
 Ben’s father, Dr. Andrew Sorensen, and mother, Donna Sorensen, were married for 42 years prior to Andrew’s death.
 During that time they raised 2 sons and managed 2 careers.
 Andrew was a high school teacher, Presbyterian minister, public health researcher, dean, and university president.
 Donna was a chemist, high school chemistry teacher, and dietitian.
 Their professional careers merged at Johns Hopkins University where they were both heavily involved with the evolving HIV/AIDS epidemic.
 His dad co-founded the HIV/AIDS Institute at Johns Hopkins Hospital and his mom oversaw the nutritional needs of these patients.
 Andrew served as Provost at the University of Florida from 1990 to 1996, President of the University of Alabama from 1996 to 2002 and the President of the University of South Carolina from 2002 to 2008.